The Committee consisted of the following Members:

 To put it simply, this new NICs charge will lead to added costs to employers, some of whom will be small and medium-sized business owners, and less generous termination payments to employees as a result.
 At the same time, the Treasury has downgraded its forecast of the likely amounts this new charge will raise for the Exchequer from £485 million to £200 million a year.
 I am sure the Minister would like to provide clarity on that.

 This issue goes to the heart of new clause 4, which seeks a review of the measure’s impact on the level of termination payments that employees receive and the cost to employers, and a distributional analysis of this new class 1A charge, which Treasury officials said had not been done.
 On the ground, it might have been too complicated and the cohort may not have been large enough under the circumstances.
-Given the likely cost to employers of falling workers’ wages and termination payments, as well as the Government’s shrinking forecast of the amount of revenue the charge would raise, surely it makes sense to pause and gather further information before proceeding.
+Given the likely cost to employers and of falling workers’ wages and termination payments, as well as the Government’s shrinking forecast of the amount of revenue the charge would raise, surely it makes sense to pause and gather further information before proceeding.
 After all, the Office of Tax Simplification noted in its original report that if Ministers were to follow its recommendations for a new NICs charge on termination awards, more data on the potential winners and losers would be needed.
 We were not able to establish who they were today.
 I specifically asked that question and could not get an answer.
 It was like an aggregate amorphous statement.

 Sadly, Ministers have not provided that information, despite having years to do so.
 Treasury Ministers have refused to undertake a distributional analysis, citing the cost or that the cohort is not large enough as excuses, and they are still unable to provide credible figures on the number of workers who receive statutory redundancy payments versus those who receive non-statutory payments.
 Uncertainty also remains about whether the Government will seek to lower the £30,000 threshold at a later date through primary legislation or secondary regulations.
 The Minister said they have no plans to do this, but we already raised this issue during consideration of a previous Finance Bill—in fact, I think I raised it.
 The question was, “If you have no intention of doing it, why introduce legislation to do it and why introduce it through the process of secondary legislation?”
 If it were me doing that, I would not be banking a piece of legislation unless I intended to use it.
 That is the case here; the Government will use this.
 Otherwise, why take up parliamentary time to do so?
 If they are taking us on a run-around to fill time, that too is inappropriate.